LukeKulm/PokerArena/README.md

 what each specific player bet.
 We can update this in the future if we want a more advanced AI.

 TODO for submission today:

-    fix reraise bug
+    find out where hand object is being printed to console and remove it

-    find out where hand object is being printed to console and remove it get rid of printing "0 Hearts" if the card hasn't been dealt yet (easy fix) (DONE) unit testing
+    unit testing
     writeup
         readme